Intensive English Language at Brown (IEP)

 A Focus on Language Development

 Brown’s fully-immersive English Program develops each student’s higher-level English language skills by focusing on listening, reading, speaking, and academic writing.
-These language skills are emphasized through a range of courses, such as Read, Think, Write: Approaching the College Essay, or English on Stage: Building Language Skills Through Performance.
+These language skills are emphasized through a range of courses, such as Read, Think, Write: Approaching the College Essay, or Putting Your Ideas Into Words.

 Intellectually Engaging Discussion